Undertone0809/gcop/docs/guide/configuration.md

 ### Commit Message Template

-gcop provides a default `commit template` to guide language model how to generate commit message.
+GCOP provides a default `commit template` to guide language model how to generate commit message.
 Default template is as follows:

 ```yaml
 ... # other configurations